Access Denied

 Macros: 32g protein | 32g carbs | 5g fiber | 8g fat

-Strategic snacking prevents extreme hunger that leads to overeating.
-These snacks deliver 10-20g protein with minimal carbs.
+Strategic snacking can help prevent extreme hunger that can lead to overeating.
+These snacks aim to provide ~10–20g protein with relatively lower carbs.

 - Greek Yogurt with Berries - 1 cup Greek yogurt + ½ cup berries (150 cal, 15g protein, 20g carbs)